A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Introduction

 While many electromagnetic PIC methods solve Maxwell's equations on Cartesian meshes through the FDTD method, other methods have been developed specifically for addressing issues posed by geometries through the use of unstructured meshes.
-In \cite{SonnendruckerFEM-PIC95}, a finite-element method (FEM) was coupled with PIC to solve the Darwin model in which the fields move significantly faster than the plasma.
+In \cite{SonnendruckerFEM-PIC95}, a finite-element method (FEM) was coupled with PIC to model plasmas using the Darwin approximation, in which there is considerable (time) scale separation between the fields and the plasma.
 Truly conformal PIC methods based on the FEM have also been considered to address problems concerning general geometries and parallel scalability \cite{EastwoodConformalFEM-PIC1995}.
 Explicit finite-volume methods (FVM), which can address geometry, were considered in \cite{munz2000divergence}, which also developed divergence cleaning methods suitable for applications to PIC simulations of the Vlasov-Maxwell system.
 Discontinuous Galerkin (DG) methods have also been used to develop high-order PIC methods with elliptic \cite{JacobsHesthavenPIC06} and hyperbolic \cite{JacobsHesthavenPIC09} divergence cleaning methods being employed to enforce Gauss' law.
-Other work in this area has explored more generalized FEM discretizations to enforce charge conservation on arbitrary grids \cite{SonnendruckerFEM-PIC14} as well as certain structure preserving discretizations \cite{Sonnendrucker-Structure-Preserving21,OconnorPIC-Benchmark,OconnorFEM-PIC-ChargeMap}.
-In particular, \cite{OconnorPIC-Benchmark,OconnorFEM-PIC-ChargeMap,CrawfordFEM-PIC} employed so called Whitney basis sets taken from the de Rham sequences to automatically enforce involutions for the electric and magnetic fields.
-Despite the advantages afforded by the use of such bases, these implicit field solvers rely on the solutions of large linear systems which need to be solved using GMRES \cite{saad1986gmres}.
-Even with preconditioning, such methods can be slow and difficult to achieve scalability.
-In the case of explicit solvers, such as FVMs and DG methods, other challenges exist.
-The basic FVM, without additional reconstructions, is first-order in space.
+Other work in this area has explored more generalized FEM discretizations in order to enforce charge conservation on arbitrary grids \cite{SonnendruckerFEM-PIC14}.
+Structure-preserving discretizations \cite{Sonnendrucker-Structure-Preserving21,OconnorPIC-Benchmark,OconnorFEM-PIC-ChargeMap,CrawfordFEM-PIC,PintoSemi-Implicit-FEM-PIC22,Kormann-VM-Structure-Preserving21}, which use exact sequence basis functions that follow the de Rham complex at a discrete level and automatically enforce involutions for the electric and magnetic fields, have also been proposed.
+Another method in this category was presented for the Vlasov-Maxwell system in \cite{KrausGEM-PIC2017}, which exploited the Hamiltonian structure of the system to generate methods with numerous conservative properties that are independent of the basis functions.
+While the flexibility of these methods is quite appealing, such solvers rely on the solution of large systems of equations.
+Even with preconditioning, such methods can be slow and difficult implement in a scalable manner.
+In the case of explicit methods, such as FV and DG approaches, other challenges exist.
+The basic FVM, without additional reconstructions, is first-order accurate in space.
 These methods can, of course, be improved to second-order accuracy by performing reconstructions based on a collection of cells.
-Beyond second-order accuracy, the reconstruction process becomes quite complicated due to the size of the interpolation stencils.
+Beyond second-order accuracy, the reconstruction process becomes quite complicated due to the growth in the size of the interpolation patches.
 DG methods, on the other hand, store cell-wise expansions in a basis, which eliminates the issue encountered in the FVM, typically at the cost of a highly restrictive condition on the size of a time step.
 Additionally, the significant amount of local work in DG methods makes them appealing for newer hardware, yet the restriction on the time step size is often left unaddressed.
-Notable exceptions to this restriction exist for the two-way wave equation including staggered formulations \cite{staggeredDGwave} and Hermite methods \cite{HermiteDGwave}, which allow for a much larger time step.
+However, notable exceptions to this restriction exist for the two-way wave equation including staggered formulations \cite{staggeredDGwave} and Hermite methods \cite{HermiteDGwave}, which allow for a much larger time step.
 It will be interesting to see the performance of such methods in plasma problems, especially in problems with intricate geometric features.